 A charitable lead trust allows a donor to make a substantial gift by funding a trust and designating the Middlesex County College Foundation as the income beneficiary for a set time period.
 At the conclusion of that time, the principal of the trust and all capital appreciation is returned either to the donor or a designated beneficiary.
 An estate-planning attorney should be contacted to create such a trust.

 Donors may donate a personal residence or vacation home while continuing to reside there.
 In these “retained life estate” situations, the property is deeded to the Middlesex County College Foundation but the donor retains lifetime use of the property.
 An estate-planning attorney should be contacted to establish this kind of gift.

-For more information on the many ways to give to the Middlesex County College Foundation, please contact Veronica Clinton, Executive Director, email@example.com (732) 906-2564.
+For more information on the many ways to give to the Middlesex County College Foundation, please contact Lisa Kelly, Executive Director, email@example.com (732) 906-2564.
 All inquiries are confidential and without obligation.